rokde/laravel-starter-kit/README.md

 ### Format your code

-- during github workflows a new commit will handle this
+- during GitHub workflows a new commit will handle this
-- or: `composer run format` and `npm run format`
+- or run locally: `composer run lint` and `npm run lint`

 ### Run the test suite